The derived-discrete algebras over the real numbers: The complexified quiver presentation

-By Gabriel's theorem, each real finite-dimensional algebra $A$ is Morita equivalent to $T(Q,\mathcal{M})/I$ for some modulated quiver $(Q,\mathcal{M})$ and some admissible ideal $I$.
-We call $T(Q,\mathcal{M})/I$ the \textbf{modulated quiver presentation} of $A$.
-Each complex finite-dimensional algebra $A$ is Morita equivalent to $\xc Q/I$ for some quiver $Q$ and admissible ideal $I$, and we call $\xc Q/I$ the \textbf{quiver presentation} of $A$.
-See \cite{B} for details.
-In this article, $\mathcal{M}(\alpha)$ is a simple bimodule for each arrow $\alpha$, which is different with the usual setting in \cite{B}.
-Such treatment is convenient for us and makes no essential difference.
+By Gabriel's theorem, each finite-dimensional real algebra $A$ is Morita equivalent to $T(Q,\mathcal{M})/I$ for some modulated quiver $(Q,\mathcal{M})$ and some admissible ideal $I$.
+We call $T(Q,\mathcal{M})/I$ a \textbf{modulated quiver presentation} of $A$.
+Each finite-dimensional complex algebra $A$ is Morita equivalent to $\xc Q/I$ for some quiver $Q$ and admissible ideal $I$, and we call $\xc Q/I$ a \textbf{quiver presentation} of $A$; see \cite{B} for details.
+In this paper, $\mathcal{M}(\alpha)$ is always a simple bimodule for each arrow $\alpha$.
+Such treatment is convenient for us and makes no essential difference from the usual setting in \cite{B}.